 It took me a while (about 2 years), but I finally landed on buying earnings winners.
 I tried a lot of different trading strategies, from buying pre-promotion stocks, to shorting pump and dumps, to day trading momentum stocks.
 I experienced another mindset shift when I joined Tim Syke's long term newsletter in December 2013, and that is when I finally started to see consistent gains.
 Once I started trading with a swing approach, my stress level started to dwindle, and my account balance started to grow.

 What does your preparation routine look like?

 My routine is pretty simple.
 I let the plays come to me, and that helps me to be more patient and selective in where I put my money.
-I check the scans on #AirApp every night, then add any stocks to my watchlist that look like they are producing patterns I like to trade.
+I check the earnings scans on every night, then add any stocks to my watchlist that look like they are producing patterns I like to trade.
 If a pattern is forming, and a stock is reaching an important technical level, I'll set a price alert.
 Since I work full time, I'm heavily dependent on price alerts.
 Because a positive earnings announcement can cause some great volatility in lower priced stocks, I may keep a symbol on my watchlist for a month or two, just waiting and watching for a favorable opportunity (big dip or secondary breakout).
 I rarely buy on day 1 of the earnings reaction..
 The real advantage comes after the stock has digested the reaction, and the momentum day-traders have moved on to the next hot stock.